1Jajen1/propCheck/README.md

 ```
 Since shrink has a default implementation (no shrinking) the main focus for generating custom data is on `.arbitrary()`.

-In the following examplee we wirite a simple generator for a user data class:
+In the following example we wirite a simple generator for a user data class:
 ```kotlin
 data class User(val name: String, val age: Int, val friends: List<String>)